Telstra Discovery Store

 Key goals

-• Create a cohesive, immersive experience that blends the physical and digital worlds of retail
+• Create a cohesive, immersive user experience that blends the physical and digital worlds of retail.

 Results